 Database Password: The password you assigned to the database

-If you are unable to remember any of these settings they can be confirmed easily from within the VIP Web Hosting link found under the Websites & Hosting link within your MyFreeola account.
+If you are unable to remember any of these settings they can be confirmed easily from within the Web Hosting link found under the Websites & Hosting heading within your MyFreeola account.

-Alternatively, you can log into any individual database from the Manage link found within the SQL section of your VIP Hosting details within MyFreeola.
+Alternatively, you can log into any individual database from the Manage link found within the SQL section of your Web Hosting details within MyFreeola.

 This information is for customers connecting to their Freedom MySQL database from a PHP script using mysql_connect